Hamzabaloch08/protfolio/README.md

 - **JavaScript:** Implemented client-side scripting for dynamic behavior and interactivity, such as form validation, dynamic content loading, and smooth scrolling or scroll animation for libraries.

 - **FontAwesome:** Integrated FontAwesome icons for social media links and other visual elements.

-- **AOS-Annimate:** AOS (Animate On Scroll) is a popular library that allows you to add animations to elements as they scroll into view.
-AOS is a lightweight library that helps you create engaging and visually appealing scroll animations for your website.

 - **Git:** Managed version control and collaboration using Git, ensuring efficient development and maintenance of the project.